SANdood/smartalarm/README.md

 Smart Alarm is a home security application for the [SmartThings](http://fbuy.me/bb9pe) home automation system.
 You can configure up to 16 security zones and assign any number of contact, motion, moisture and smoke sensors to each zone.
-The alarm is armed and disarmed simply by setting the home 'mode'.

 ### Features